TovarischPootis/Nutscript_Plugins/README.md

-# Nutscript_Plugins
+# Nutscript Plugins
 Publicly available plugins.
-Ranging from mundane to unique
+Ranging from mundane to unique.
+Most if not all are made for Nutscript 1.1-beta, so if you are using another version of NS (namely the non-beta 1.1), you may experience errors.

 # Crafting